ramteja384/690IndividualProject_Part-A/wdx_analysis.md

 - Environment

 # Indicators Included:
-- GDP per capita, PPP (current international $): This indicator is part of Economy and Growth topic.
-GDP stands for Gross Domestic Product which means gross domestic product divided by midyear population.
-It defines the country’s economic output.
+- GDP per capita, PPP (current international $): This indicator falls under the topic of economy and growth.
+Gross Domestic Product, or GDP, is defined as GDP divided by the midyear population.
+It describes the economic production of the nation.
-- Population, total: This indicator is part of Health topic which defines the total number of population for each country in respective years.
+- Population, total: This indicator is a part of the Health subject, which specifies the total population by year for each nation.
-- Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions (% of total): This indicator is part of Health topic which defines the total number of deaths that has occurred due to malnutrition and other various communicable diseases.
+- Cause of death, by communicable diseases and maternal, prenatal and nutrition conditions (% of total): This indicator, which is a part of the Health topic, shows how many people have died overall as a result of communicable diseases and malnutrition.
-- Mortality rate attributed to unsafe water, unsafe sanitation, and lack of hygiene (per 100,000 population): This indicator is part of Environment topic which defines the illness and death rate of various countries.
+- Mortality rate attributed to unsafe water, unsafe sanitation, and lack of hygiene (per 100,000 population): This indicator is a part of the Environment subject, which details the global disease and mortality rates.

 # Countries Included:
 - India